ajidanang/sc/README.md

 # sc
-# Cara memperbarui kernel di debian 10 ke 5.10
+# How to update kernel in debian 10 to 5.10

-daftar edit:
+edit list:
 nano /etc/apt/sources.list
-lalu, tambahkan ini:
+then, add this :
 deb https://deb.debian.org/debian buster-backports main ctrl+x
-kamu
+y
-memasukkan
+enter
-kemudian, perbarui repo:
+then, update repo:
-pembaruan yang tepat
+apt update
-pergi ke daftar pencarian:
+go to searchlist:
-pencarian apt-cache linux-image
+apt-cache search linux-image
-Install:
+install:
 apt install linux-image-blablabla
-pilih versi kernel yang Anda inginkan, tetapi saya tidak merekomendasikan untuk versi cloud dan rt. setelah instal, lalu reboot. mulai ulang login lagi ke vps Anda dan ketik uname -r
+choose kernel version what you want, but i not recommended for cloud and rt version. after install, then reboot. reboot login again to your vps and type uname -r
-Jika kernel diubah maka berfungsi. setelah ini Anda dapat menginstal autoscript
+If kernel is change then its work. after this you can install autoscript